 “The Tartars feel that their religion gives them a particular connection with all other Moslem neighbours.
 They feel a certain community of interest and fellow-sympathy with their co-religionists in Turkey and Persia.
 This form of freemasonry is characteristic of Moslem movements, which are not nationalist in the narrow political sense, as among Christian races, but cultural, like the earlier movements in the middle of last century among the Armenians and Georgians.
 They aim at developing the Arabic, Persian, and Turkish literature and language, at spreading knowledge of the great Moslem writers and thinkers of the past in Islam, and, generally, at promoting intercourse between Moslems in different parts of the world.
 Nationalism, in the sense of separating out one group of Moslems from another on the basis of language or origin or past history, of dividing Turk from Caucasian Tartar, or from Persian, has not yet been developed; and on the whole it does not seem likely that it will be.”
 (War and Revolution in Asiatic Russia, pp.262-3)

 Philips Price, writing in early 1918, had the sense to dismiss the nightmares of British statesmen about “Pan-Turanianism” and “Pan-Islamism” that were gripping the makers of policy in Whitehall.
 He understood that the Azerbaijanis were a people with a wider, more complex, culture than the Armenians (and Georgians) whose nationalism would be primarily territorial.
+As evidence of this we should remember how the Azerbaijani leadership decided not to contest the Armenians’ claim to the Yerevan district, despite the fact that it had been a mainly Moslem area of settlement and still had a large Azerbaijani populace in 1918, in the hope that this gesture of goodwill to the Armenians would be reciprocated.
+It wasn’t.

 Most of the world lived in a pre-capitalist state until the Great War and it was felt – in Imperial Britain anyway – that the future was going to be Imperial rather than national.
 British Imperial writers predicted before the Great War that nations were dying and Empires were spreading across the earth.
 That was “progress” and it was very much part of a Social Darwinist imperative that saturated Imperial thinking at the time.